cfdonmez/OWISAC_PRISMA_Review/README.md

 **Timeframe & Language**
 2019—present; English.
 (Foundational pre-2019 OPA/metasurface items may enter via **backward/forward snowballing** if they inform cascaded OPA–RIS/ISAC.)
+**Snowballing Exception.** Foundational pre-2019 optical OPA/metasurface works can enter via **backward/forward snowballing** when directly informative for cascaded OPA→RIS/ISAC; such inclusions are flagged in `TRACE` and discussed in Methods.

 **Exclusion Rules**
 - Pure **RF-only** RIS (non-optical) without optical results.
 - Pure holography/SLM studies **without** OPA/RIS **and** without ISAC-relevant link/beam/sensing metrics.
 - Vision/biomedical optics unrelated to comms/sensing link metrics.
 - Patents/whitepapers without peer-reviewed methodological equivalents.

+**Retention Exceptions (Transparency).** Studies lacking explicit ISAC metrics (e.g., OPA sidelobe suppression without joint sensing/communication) may be **retained** if they inform cascaded OPA→RIS feasibility or beam/optics outcomes.
+Such records are flagged for **risk-of-bias** and excluded from any quantitative ISAC-metric synthesis subsets; they remain eligible for narrative synthesis.

 **Edge Notes (for transparency)**
 When optical wavelength, aperture, or turbulence parameters are missing, the record is retained but flagged for **risk-of-bias** and excluded from any quantitative synthesis subset.